pmem/pmdk/doc/pmempool-transform.1.md

 ```
 Then, the command

-`pmempool transform /poolset_file_src /poolset_file_dst`
+`pmempool transform /path/poolset_file_src /path/poolset_file_dst`

-yields the following:

-* The first two parts of the master replica are joined into one large part.
-The third part of the replica remains unchanged.

-* The first regular replica's structure will change from two parts of size
-40M and 20M to two parts of size 30M and 30M.

-* The second regular replica consisting of two parts will be created.
+adds a replica to the poolset.
+All other replicas remain unchanged and
-The size of the new replica is 70M, but the size of the pool remains 60M.
+the size of the pool remains 60M.

 ##### Example 2. #####

-Now, let `/poolset_file_src` and `/poolset_file_dst` have the
+Let files `/path/poolset_file_src` and `/path/poolset_file_dst` have the
-following contents, respectively:
+following contents:

 ```
 PMEMPOOLSET
 20M /0/partfile1
-50M /0/partfile2
+20M /0/partfile2
+25M /0/partfile3
 REPLICA
 40M /1/partfile1
 20M /1/partfile2